 Because the organization offers a weekly orientation program that will strengthen your professional and personal skills.

-Because the OAS Internship Program has 30 years of experience, which has enabled us to improve the processes so that it fits the evolving needs of the interns.
+Because the OAS Internship Program has more than 40 years of experience, which has enabled us to improve the processes so that it fits the evolving needs of the interns.

 Students at the undergraduate and graduate level as well as young professionals, regardless of their nationality (it is not required to be a national of an OAS member state).
-Undergraduate students must be completing their second year of studies.
+However, undergraduate students must have at least finished their second year of studies at the moment of application.
+Additionally, in order to be eligible to apply, candidates must meet all requirements listed under the “Requirements” section of this website.

 The Internship Program has no age limit; however, it is aimed at undergraduate, graduate students and young professionals.
-The average age of participants is 24 and the work assigned corresponds to this profile.
+The average age of participants is 24 and the work assigned aims to provide interns with an entry-level professional experience.

 The OAS Internship Program is unpaid.
 Its purpose is to provide interns with a professional experience and to meet academic provisions when required.
 Interns are responsible for all costs associated with housing, health insurance, and any other costs for the duration of the internship.

-These meetings are about different topics of interest within the OAS.
-Each meeting has a different speaker who offers an overview of a particular subject or project that is relevant to the Organization.
+The Orientation Program includes weekly mandatory meetings about different topics of interest within the OAS.
+Each meeting has a different speaker who offers an overview of a particular project or subject that is relevant to the Organization.

-As part of the weekly meetings, the interns also have the opportunity to visit other international organizations in the area such as the World Bank, the Inter-American Development Bank (IDB) the Pan-American Health Organization (PAHO), among others.
+As part of the Internship’s Weekly Orientation Program, interns also have the opportunity to visit other international organizations such as the World Bank and the Inter-American Development Bank, as well as engage in networking activities and participate in mentoring group sessions about career development.

-No. In order to participate in the OAS Internship Program in Washington DC, a special visa is required that may be requested upon official acceptance into the program.
+No. In order to participate in the in-person sessions of the OAS Internship Program in Washington DC, a special visa is required that may be requested upon official acceptance into the program.

 It is determined by the candidate’s grading scale in his/her country.
 It means being in the top 25% of the corresponding scale.
 For example, if the grading scale is 100, the candidate should have an average of at least 75.